KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-HomeAssistantDisplay by wonderslug](https://github.com/wonderslug/MMM-HomeAssistantDisplay)

-1. Recommendation: `dependabot.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Outdated: Found `MichMich/MagicMirror` in file `Dockerfile.dev`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `Dockerfile.dev`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-HomeAssistantDisplay.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-HomeAssistantDisplay.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Recommendation: The README seems not to have an update section (like `## Update`).
+5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-7. Recommendation: The README seems not to have an install section (like `## Installation`).
+6. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: There is no CHANGELOG file.
+9. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-HomeAutomationNotifications by john3300](https://github.com/john3300/MMM-HomeAutomationNotifications)